 - “ASIMO” alike droids will begin to be sold as “physical personal assistants” not so much different from what you can see as the “common” robots on the movie AI; mainly to perfume nursing support to hold population.

 - Cognitive Augmentation.
 As Maurice Conti explained, we are already “augmented”.
 Each and every one of us have a smartphone which is connected to the Internet and can easily reach out to a simple service like Google to get immediate knowledge about some unknown fact of life upon needing it.
-If someone is in the middle of a public square and gets bitten by a bee, he/ she can immediately Google what to do and which worrisome symptoms to look for.
+If someone is in the middle of a public square and gets bitten by a bee, he/ she can immediately Google what to do and which worrisome symptoms to look for, or get informed through ECommerce.
 Soon AIs will be available which can “foresee” our needs and provide best-fit alternatives towards them.

-As recently as July 2017 (less than a month ago), the news was spread over the internet and traditional media about a Facebook AI that was shut down after having started to create its own language.
+As recently as July 2017, the news was spread over the internet and traditional media about a Facebook AI that was shut down after having started to create its own language.

 The facts (as we know them) are the following:

 - Facebook was attempting to create AIs that could negotiate with humans, almost like an upgraded version of above-mentioned

 - Having reached a successful version in terms of fluent interaction, they decided to go one step forward by replicating it (another AI) and put them speaking to each other.

 - The AIs started to interact and quickly moved towards developing their own wording abbreviations in a manner that is interesting for it mimics the way humans develop speech patterns.